 Believing you can only learn from ultra-popular charismatic people

 There are a ton of useful things you can pick up if you observe people who are really socially savvy.
 However, there's also a lot you can learn from regular folks, especially if your own skills are at a beginner level.
 Plus, really charismatic people often aren't good at breaking down how they're likable and charming, since it comes so naturally to them.
 If you go to someone for advice, you'll usually get better explanations from people who used to be awkward, and had to work to get to an average level.

 Focusing too much on conversation scripts and examples

-Beginners often ask for scripts and examples, for things like starting conversations or inviting someone to hang out .
+Beginners often ask for scripts and examples, for situations like starting conversations or inviting someone to hang out .
 There's nothing wrong with that.
 A few good examples can give you a rough idea of how an interaction could go.
-However, focusing on them too much, and feeling you need one for every situation, can slow your progress.
+However, focusing on them too much, and feeling you need one for every scenario, can slow your progress.
 Conversations are complicated and easily go in unexpected directions.
 And even if it was possible to plan every exchange ahead of time it would be too hard to memorize everything.